adambard/learnxinyminutes-docs/sql.html.markdown

 SELECT * FROM departments LIMIT 5;

--- Retrieve dept_name column values from the departments -- table where the dept_name value has the substring "en".
+-- Retrieve dept_name column values from the departments -- table where the dept_name value has the substring 'en'.
-SELECT dept_name FROM departments WHERE dept_name LIKE "%en%";
+SELECT dept_name FROM departments WHERE dept_name LIKE '%en%';

--- Retrieve all columns from the departments table where the dept_name -- column starts with an "S" and has exactly 4 characters after it.
+-- Retrieve all columns from the departments table where the dept_name -- column starts with an 'S' and has exactly 4 characters after it.
-SELECT * FROM departments WHERE dept_name LIKE "S____";
+SELECT * FROM departments WHERE dept_name LIKE 'S____';

 -- Select title values from the titles table but don't show duplicates.
 SELECT DISTINCT title FROM titles;